daboe01/CPTextView/README.md

 the (buggy) CPAttributedString implementation from the cappuccino-proper is fixed through monkey-patching.

 while the basic functionality is already there, a lot remains to do:
-* native copy and paste
+* native paste on safari
-* proper implemention of undo and redo stuff
+* proper implemention of undo and redo
 * Locale support (font-panel, word-boundaries and so on)
 * ruler and tab-stop support
 * parsers/deparsers for RTF/HTML (CPAttributedString)